trailofbits/irene3/README.md

 Afterwards you can modify gradle.properties with the path to your Ghidra install without having those changes pushed to main.

 You can also add the GHIDRA_INSTALL_DIR to your environment variables, but your IDE may not pick the environment variable up depending on your situation.

+`just test-irene-ghidra` will run the unit tests for the plugin.

+Provided your `gradle.properties` file is up to date any Scala IDE should work without any setup.
+Given the mixing of Java and Scala an IDE that supports both is ideal.
+Vscode with Metals + the Java extension pack works well.